lhl/chrome-ssb-osx/README.md

 ## Notes
 * This script now makes a copy of the 'Google Chrome' launcher executable stub (it is pretty small, about 13KB) instead of symlinking to solve 10.9 compatibility issues (see #22).
 The executable points to a specific version of the Google Chrome Framework (../Versions/[VERSION]/Google Chrome Framework.framework/Google Chrome Framework).
 I don't know what the behavior will be as updates are released...
+* Copying the launcher executable instead of symlinking will break OS X Gatekeeper's code signing.
+This shouldn't normally be a problem, but is discussed in depth in Issue #23

 ## TODO
 * Better Icon Processing